Full-Time Assistant Director, Alumni Affairs

-Reporting to the Dean of Student and Alumni Affairs in the School of the Arts (SOA) to administer alumni and Artists Resource Center (ARC) programs.
-Serves as the liaison to the University’s Center for Career Services.
-The incumbent will help to create sustained alumni engagement through communications, collaboration, and programming to foster a strong School of the Arts alumni community.
+The incumbent will report to the Dean of Student and Alumni Affairs at Columbia University School of the Arts (SOA) to administer Alumni Affairs and Artists Resource Center (ARC) programing.
+The incumbent will also serve as the liaison to the University’s Center for Career Services and the Columbia Alumni Association.
+This is an excellent opportunity to be part of a creative and vibrant academic environment while supporting the School’s students and alumni as they practice and evolve their craft.
+Through the Artists’ Resource Center, the incumbent will help to maintain and develop co-curricular opportunities and programming.
+The incumbent will also help to create sustained alumni engagement through communications, collaboration, and programming to help foster a strong School of the Arts alumni community.

 -Work with Dean of Student and Alumni Affairs, Faculty, Chairs and Concentration Heads to develop a vibrant and effective program of alumni activities and communications.